SLMolenaar/QuantCore/docs/architecture.md

 `cpp/backtesting/backtest_engine.h`

 The main loop.
-Owns the event queue, one `ExecutionEngine` per symbol, and one `Portfolio`.
+Owns the event queue, one `ExecutionEngine` per symbol, and one `PortfolioContext`.
 On each iteration:

 1. Pops the next event.
 2. Routes it to the correct handler.